CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 As a general rule, all laptops that are to be used externally should be appropriately licensed.

-Outside the institutional real estate, users are responsible for protecting the laptops entrusted to them.
+Outside of the institution's properties, users are responsible for protecting the laptops entrusted to them.
 These and the precautions to be taken are to be noted.

 #### SYS.3.1.M2 Access protection on the laptop [user]

 Every laptop should be provided with access protection that prevents it from being used without authorization.
 Thus it is possible in almost all operating systems to set up login passwords and to provide them with suitable restrictions (eg minimum length, service life).
-Since these on-board means are only limitedly secure, it is recommended to use additional security hard- or software on laptops with data worthy of protection.
+Since these on-board means are only limitedly secure, it is recommended to use additional security hard- or software for laptops with data worthy of protection.
 These include, for example, chip cards or tokens, which secure the authentication.

 If the data on the laptop is not encrypted, employees should be prohibited from storing sensitive information on their hard drive (see SYS3.1.M13 * Encryption of Laptops *).
 Instead, they should be stored on encrypted mobile disks, eg. B. USB sticks.
 These are then kept separately from the laptop.

 For short work interruptions it is essential to activate an access protection, eg. For example, a password-protected screen saver.
-If it is foreseeable that the interruption lasts longer, the laptop should be switched off.
+If it is foreseeable that the interruption will take longer, the laptop should be switched off.

-#### SYS.3.1.M3 Use of personal firewallsPersonal firewalls control and prevent access to clients via connected IT networks or from clients to these networks.
+#### SYS.3.1.M3 Use of personal firewalls
+Personal firewalls control and prevent access to clients via connected IT networks or from clients to these networks.
 Depending on the type of network service and the direction of the connection setup, the personal firewall of the client can allow or reject a communication setup.
 For example, a personal firewall could be configured to allow all connections made by the client and to block all incoming requests.

 Personal firewalls can work on different principles: